Counterfeit Currency: Security Features and Chemical Analysis

 This topic covers the chemistry of seven categories of security features, the analytical methods applied to each, and the cross-jurisdictional counterfeiting networks that give the casework its intelligence dimension.

-On genuine notes, the observed shifts are: Indian ₹500 (2016 Mahatma Gandhi New Series) Devanagari numeral "500" at bottom left, green to blue shift at 45-degree angle change; Indian ₹2000 (now being withdrawn from circulation), Devanagari "2000" numeral, magenta to green; US $100 (Federal Reserve Note 2013 series), copper to green on the "100" numeral and Liberty Bell in the inkwell; EUR €50 (Europa series, second issue 2017), purple to olive; GBP £20 (Bank of England polymer note, Queen Elizabeth II and later King Charles III series), shifting patch on the front; CHF 100 (Swiss National Bank), combined intaglio and OVI elements with gold-to-green shift.
+On genuine notes, the observed shifts are: Indian ₹500 (2016 Mahatma Gandhi New Series) Devanagari numeral "500" at bottom left, green to blue shift at 45-degree angle change; Indian ₹2000 (now being withdrawn from circulation), Devanagari "2000" numeral, magenta to green; US $100 (Federal Reserve Note 2013 series), copper to green on the "100" numeral and Liberty Bell in the inkwell; EUR €50 (Europa series, second issue 2017), emerald green to deep blue; GBP £20 (Bank of England polymer note, Queen Elizabeth II and later King Charles III series), shifting patch on the front; CHF 100 (Swiss National Bank), combined intaglio and OVI elements with gold-to-green shift.
+The broader VSC and IR spectral workflow for examining all ink types on documents is described in the ink chemistry: TLC, HPLC, Raman and the VSC workflow topic.

 In the laboratory, OVI examination is performed with the VSC at multiple angles and illumination conditions, combined with Raman microspectroscopy to identify the metallic and dielectric components of the flakes.
 The angular colour shift can be quantified using a goniospectrophotometer (an instrument that measures reflectance spectra at multiple viewing and illumination angles simultaneously), though this instrument is specialised and not present in all forensic labs.
 Simpler angle-dependent reflectance measurements at 0 and 45 degrees, logged on the VSC, are sufficient for a qualitative comparison against authenticated references.